robertdfrench/ifuncd-up/README.md

 ## What is GNU IFUNC *supposed* do?
 It allows you to determine, at runtime, which version of some function you'd like to use.
-It does this by giving you to an opportunity to run **arbitrary code** to influence how the linker resolves symbols.
+It does this by giving you an opportunity to run **arbitrary code** to influence how the linker resolves symbols.

 ![](memes/ifunc_hard_right.png)